schmaustech/oc-mirror-blog/README.md

 ### Setting Up Initial Mirroring

-Before I demonstrate some of the new features of oc-mirror let us first show a few basic mirror examples of mirroring an OpenShift release and also an OpenShift operator.
+Before I demonstrate some of the new features of oc-mirror let us first show a couple basic mirror examples of mirroring an OpenShift release and also an OpenShift operator.
 First lets go ahead and create the OpenShift release imageset configuration.
 In this example I am going to use 4.9.12 as the only release version I want to mirror:

 ~~~bash
 $ cat << EOF > ~/imageset-configuration.yaml